mqttjames/light-it-up/README.md

-# Light It Up! – Arduino Board Game
+# Light It Up! – Arduino-Enhanced Board Game

-**Light It Up!** is an educational e-waste and energy efficiency board game with a real-world interactive component.
+**Light It Up!** is an educational and interactive board game that teaches players about **e-waste recycling** and **energy efficiency**.
-Using an Arduino Uno, a 16x2 LCD display, an LED bulb, and 3 buttons, the game simulates the process of collecting points, racing against time, and lighting up a bulb when a player reaches the winning threshold.
+Players move around a circular board, collecting and processing e-waste while balancing their water and energy usage.
+The goal is to be the first to reach the **Light-Up Threshold** or have the highest score when time runs out.

+This repository contains the **Arduino code and wiring** that powers the game's physical elements — including a central light bulb and buzzer for audio feedback.

 ---

-## 🎯 Features
+## 🎯 Gameplay Overview

-- **LCD Countdown Timer** – Displays the remaining time (default: 15 minutes).
-- **Light-Up Button** – Instantly lights the bulb when the first player reaches the winning threshold.
-- **Start Button** – Starts a new game session.
-- **End Button** – Ends the game early (if time runs out or manually).
-- **LED Bulb** – Lights up when the winning condition is met.
+- **Theme:** E-waste recycling & energy efficiency
+- **Players:** 2–6
+- **Average Play Time:** ~15 minutes
+- **Winning Conditions:**
+  - **Light-Up Victory:** The first player to reach the point threshold (20 points for 2–3 players, 15 points for 4–6 players) presses the Light-Up Button, turning on the bulb and winning instantly.
+  - **Time Victory:** If time runs out before anyone reaches the threshold, the player with the highest score wins, and the End Button is pressed to light the bulb.

 ---

-## 🛠 Hardware Required
-- Arduino Uno
-- 16x2 LCD Display (with parallel pins)
-- 1x LED bulb (or small LED)
-- 220Ω resistor (for the LED)
-- 3 push buttons:
-  - **Start Button**
-  - **End Button**
-  - **Light-Up Button**
-- Breadboard & jumper wires
+## 🎮 How It Works in the Game
+1. **Start of Game:** Press the **Start Button** — the buzzer beeps to signal the game has begun.
+2. **During Play:** Players move around the board, collect points, and encounter hazards.
+3. **Threshold Reached:** If a player hits the threshold, they press the **Light-Up Button** — the bulb turns on and the buzzer sounds.
+4. **Time Runs Out:** If no one reaches the threshold in time, press the **End Button** — the bulb still lights and the buzzer sounds.

 ---

-## ⚡ How It Works
-1. **Press START** – The LCD shows "Game Started!" and begins the 15-minute countdown.
-2. **Play the board game** – Players track points on a scoresheet.
+## 🛠 Hardware Features
+- **Start Button** – Begins the game; buzzer sounds to confirm start.
-3. **Light-Up Button** – When a player reaches the threshold:
+- **Light-Up Button** – Player presses this when reaching the score threshold; triggers bulb + buzzer.
-   - LED bulb turns on.
-   - LCD shows "Bulb Lit Up!".
-   - Game ends.
-4. **End Button** – Ends the game early and lights the bulb automatically.
+- **End Button** – Used when the timer runs out; triggers bulb + buzzer.
+- **Buzzer** – Provides audio feedback for start and victory events.
+- **LED Bulb** – Lights up when the Light-Up or End Button is pressed.

 ---

-## ⏱ Winning Threshold
-- **2–3 Players** → 20 Points
-- **4–6 Players** → 15 Points
-If no one reaches the threshold in 15 minutes, the player with the highest score wins.
+## 📦 Required Components
+- Voltaat Uno R3 (ATmega328P)
+- 1 × Small LED bulb
+- 3 × Push buttons (Start, Light-Up, End)
+- 1 × Buzzer (passive or active)
+- Resistors (10kΩ for buttons, ~220Ω for LED)
+- Jumper wires & breadboard or PCB

 ---

-## 🔌 Wiring Notes
-- **LCD** – Connect according to the pins in `lcd_display.cpp`.
-- **LED Bulb** – Connect with a 220Ω resistor to pin 13.
-- **Buttons** – Connect each button to the assigned pin with `INPUT_PULLUP`.
+## 💻 Code Files
+- `main.ino` – Core Arduino logic.
+- `tones.h` – Tone frequency definitions for buzzer sounds.
+- `README.md` – Project documentation.

 ---

 ## 📚 Educational Value
-- **E-Waste** – Demonstrates the lifecycle of electronics through game zones and decision-making.
-- **Energy Efficiency** – Players must be strategic about resource management to reach the light-up threshold quickly.

----

-## 📜 License
-This project is licensed under the MIT License – feel free to modify and share.
+- **E-Waste Awareness:** Teaches players how improper disposal impacts the environment.
+- **Energy Efficiency:** Encourages strategic thinking on balancing energy gain with water conservation.